LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 Be sure to use exception handling where appropriate, and write tests as outlined in each of the challenges.

+Whiteboard at least one of the challenges and include it in your readme.
+If you are working in groups, every person in the group must have their own whiteboard for a different problem.

 ### Challenge 1

 Write a program that asks the user for 3 numbers.
 Return the product of these 3 numbers multiplied together.